RomeroBarata/personal-website/content/about.md

 Born and raised in Recife (Brazil), I have always had a keen interest in Computer Science.
 I have a Bachelor's (2015) and a Master's (2018) Degree in Computer Science from Federal University of Pernambuco (Brazil).
 During my Bachelor I received a scholarship to study abroad in Melbourne (Australia) where I fell in love with the people and the culture.

-In my spare time I enjoy [playing with my son](../static/img/me-and-hugo-rail-trail.jpg), travelling, video games, [playing the guitar](http://soundcloud.com/papapenguin/choro-mazurka-villa-lobos-by-romero-barata-morais?fbclid=IwAR0abGK5kg_fcfv18TGAKQ3dUvA2HgwhP3GrNveghEXe75-BZ9I7cDsBoHc), and solving math problems (especially fun probability ones).
+In my spare time I enjoy playing with my kids, travelling, video games, [playing the guitar](http://soundcloud.com/papapenguin/choro-mazurka-villa-lobos-by-romero-barata-morais?fbclid=IwAR0abGK5kg_fcfv18TGAKQ3dUvA2HgwhP3GrNveghEXe75-BZ9I7cDsBoHc), and solving math problems (especially fun probability ones).